SJSWARUP5E7/os/README.md

 ##CONTRIBUTOR LIST

-hii guys i am glad to have an oppurtunity to contribute here i hope you would utilize this oppurtunity
+hii guys i am glad to have an oppurtunity to contribute here i hope you would utilize this oppurtunity use this wounderful repo to contribute for ur share Thank you.